The Costs of Buying a House in QLD

 - Settlement Notice: To lodge a “Settlement Notice” with the QLD Government currently carries a $33 charge.

-When purchasing your home, there are a couple of government charges applicable, the first of which is the “Transfer Duty” (previously called Stamp Duty).
-The best option for getting an accurate idea of how much this will cost would be to use the Queensland Government estimator, which can be found here.
-As an idea, purchasing an existing home at $400,000 is likely to set you back $5,250; unless, you are a first home buyer, in which case you pay no transfer duty up to a purchase price of $500,000 - this offer has recently been extended until 30th June 2018.
+When purchasing your home, there are a couple of government charges applicable, the first of which is the Stamp Duty.
+The best option for getting an accurate idea of how much this will cost would be to use the stamp duty estimator, which can be found here.
+As an idea, purchasing an existing home at $400,000 is likely to set you back $5,250 in stamp duty; unless, you are a first home buyer, in which case you pay $0 stamp duty up to a purchase price of $500,000.
+First home buyers get a partial stamp duty waiver between $500k and $550k.
+Where one party is a first home buyer, but the second borrower is not, you will get a 50% stamp duty concession.

-The second government charge, which is often classified as a bank fee, is a “Mortgage Registration Fee”.
-This is payable at settlement so the lending institution can register their mortgage over the property – it is currently set at $181 in Queensland.
+The final government charge, which is often classified as a bank fee, is a “Mortgage Registration Fee”.
+This is payable at settlement so the lending institution can register their mortgage over the property – it is currently set at $195 in Queensland.

 Other Costs when buying a home

 At settlement, you will need to pay a rates adjustment to cover Council rates, Body Corporate and other costs; which you, as the buyer, are responsible for paying from the day following settlement.
 This amount can vary greatly depending on the property and time of year, but should be kept in mind when purchasing a house – your conveyancer can advise you how much this will be once they have completed the council search.
-As an idea, I paid $1,430 when purchasing my own unit in March 2016, $752 being a rates adjustment and the balance being for Body Corporate fees.
+I would probably only factor in $500 as an absolute maximum here where Council Rates are paid quarterly, or $2,000 if it's paid annually.

-Building and pest inspections are not compulsory, but are highly recommended in most cases – I will usually budget in $700 for this.
+Building and pest inspections are not compulsory, but are highly recommended in most cases – I will usually budget in at least $700 for this.
+This money is spent to send a professional building and pest inspector out to the property to create a report for you covering any potential structural or other problems - termites etc.

 Please note: moving costs and insurances are beyond the scope of this article.